mlswg/mls-protocol/draft-ietf-mls-protocol.md

 secret should be used from the chain to compute the correct AEAD keys before performing decryption.

-The signature field, allows to privide strong authentication of the plaintext and avoid Group participants to impersonate other participants.
+The signature field, allows to provide strong authentication of the plaintext and avoid Group participants to impersonate other participants.
 The signature MUST cover the metadata information about the current state of the group (group identifier, epoch, generation and sender) to avoid